marek-sterzik/spsostrov-libsso-symfony/README.md

               # (optional)
               provider: null

-              # Use the SSO variant (currently only 'production' variant is available,
+              # Use the SSO variant (currently 'production' and 'testing' variants are available)
-              # later also 'testing' variant will be supported)
               # (optional)
               sso_variant: production